asobase/EasyFolderIndexer/README.md

-# Tabletop Folder Indexer
+# Folder Indexer
-Needed a way to parse through the massive collection of tabletop pdfs I've accumulated over the years.
+An easy way to dynamically parse through your folders.
+Requires a .json file in each subdirectory with details about it.
+Program will pull each key in the json files and add them as categories that you can filter by.

-Made in about an hour with little python experience so it isn't the most performant or the prettiest to look at.
+Designed to be used to sort through Tabletop RPG PDFs, but can be used for anything.

-Each game's subdirectory has a info.json file using the following format:
+Example usage
 ```json
 {
     "games": [